petyaracz/Racz2023trance/Readme.md

 organisation, 0 is larger extended family organisation.
 Our outcome is 1 where possession trance is present and 0 where it is absent.

-We select two phylogenies, Austronesian and Bantu.
+We select two phylogenies, Austronesian (Gray, Drummond, and Greenhill (2009)) and Bantu (Grollemund et al. (2015)).
 We use BayesTraits to assess the co-evolution of predictors and outcome (Pagel and Meade (2007)).
 We fit two models, an independent model, which assumes that two traits evolve independently, and a dependent model, which assumes that